toitware/toit-openai/README.md

 We recommend to provide the key through an environment variable on desktop machines and through a separate main-file on microcontrollers.

-For Example, you would have a file `esp32.toit` which imports the `main.toit` file and provides the API key.
+For example, you would have a file `esp32.toit` which imports the `main.toit` file and provides the API key.

-Typically you would have an `esp32-example.toit` file which looks like this:
+Typically your `esp32.toit` file would look like this:
 ```toit
 import .main as real_main